 Museums in 2018 find themselves in a thorny position.
 The American Alliance of Museums, an industry advocacy group, reports that more people attend museums each year than all major professional sporting events combined.
 Despite that, museum attendance overall has waned over the recent short and long term even as high profile museums cut their prices of admission -many eliminating the cost entirely.
 The reasons behind this decline aren’t explicitly clear but it seems reasonable to suggest it might stem from a lack of technological adaptability.
 Perhaps museums are living up to their stuffy reputation by refusing to evolve as society does.

 It may not have been the primary objective in the past for museums to drive attendance, and it still may not be today, but it is now clearer than ever that generating new and repeat visitors is crucial to museum’s survival.
 Even without the urgency derived from the prolonged dip in attendance, the argument could be made that visitors are the lifeblood of a museum.
 After all, even if a museum’s purpose remains chiefly educative, what good does a teacher serve without students?
 A museum without patrons is a mausoleum for culture, not a purveyor of it.
 Fulfilling their role in society is thus dependent upon engaging members of society, a mission that demands museums retool their approach as generations come and go.
 In today’s age, that means integrating into the visitor experience technologies that resonate with younger and digitally fluent generations.
-As other academic institutions like colleges and universities have proven, the best way to do this is with immersive LED display solutions.
+As other academic institutions like colleges and universities have proven, the best way to do this is with immersive museum LED displays.

 Digital Signage Solutions for a Digitally Fluent Audience